How do we know that we desire someone, or that they desire us?

 When people are really connected to each other, they usually feel more able to express what they're feeling than in more distant relationships, whether communicating through words or behaviour.
 It can then become more difficult to separate our own feelings from what the other person is expressing, and moods can change within minutes.
-Often humour can be a good way to resolve minor conflicts in day-to-day life.
+Often managing conflicts with humour can be a good way to resolve minor issues in day-to-day life.

 Issues to consider when confronted with difficulties are:

 - Time together - Are we meeting in the way both people want?
 Is your time together enough, and do you have enough energy and real availability for one another?

 - Affection - Are you hearing and saying the words you like, and touching each other in a friendly way?

 - Sex - Is this the source of pleasure and comfort it should be?